AppPETs/PrivacyKit/README.md

 ```

 Then open your applications Xcode project and drag and drop the
 `PrivacyKit.xcodeproj` into it.
-In the project and under Linked Frameworks and
+In the project and under Embedded Frameworks add
-Libraries add the `PrivacyKit.framework`.
+the `PrivacyKit.framework`, the `Sodium.framework` (choose the one for iOS), and
+add another custom binary, located in `PrivacyKit/Sodium/Sodium/libsodium-ios.a`.
+Note that the last one will not show up in the Embedded Binaries section and the
+first two will also show up under Linked Libraries and Frameworks.

 Then you can use the `SecureRemoteStorage` as in the following snippet: